Bitzel/Mine-Imator-Enchant-Glint/README.md

 __how to use this:__

 **ITEMS:**
-1. Drag the item you want to use into Mine-Imator
+1. Drag the item sheet you want to use into Mine-Imator

 2. Select the "Item sheet" image-type and click OK